hdc-arizona/hdc-arizona.github.io/index.md

 ## News

+* Congratulations to Laura, who accepted a PhD position at University of Washington's Computer Science and Engineering department starting in the fall!

-* Congratulations to Youhao Wei and Sean Stephens, who [won two categories in Hack Arizona 2016](http://hackarizona.org/winners/), the biggest hackathon in the Southwest.
+* Congratulations to Youhao and Sean, who
+  [won two categories in Hack Arizona 2016](http://hackarizona.org/winners/), the biggest hackathon in the Southwest.
 Together with collaborators Ben Gaska and Nick DeJaco, they took both the "Data Science and Visualization" and the "Best Transportation Hack" categories!

 ### Collaborators